This post may contain affiliate links. Please read my disclaimer for more information.

 - The grinder isn’t in the same compartment as the water reservoir, so there isn’t any steam clogging the grinds.

-- The grinder is quieter than other types of burr grinders
+- The burr grinder is quieter than other types

 - It doesn’t handle oily beans very well and will need to be cleaned more often if your preferred coffee beans are on the oily side.